Menu

 Our numerous awards and recognitions reflect our extraordinary leadership and its impact on Peel's communities.
 Each award is a testament not only to our employees' collective efforts and dedication, but also to the bold strides we’ve made as we continually innovate and improve.

-Peel Region recognized under the Government Services Category.
+Recognizes Peel Region under the Government Services Category.

-In 2024, Peel Region was recertified by Excellence Canada for the Platinum Award for Excellence, Innovation and Wellness.
+Peel Region was recertified by Excellence Canada in 2024.

-For 29 consecutive years and is currently only one of five Canadian municipalities to be rated "Triple A."
+For 30 consecutive years and is only one of five 5 Canadian municipalities to be rated “Triple A” by both Moody’s Ratings and S&P Global Ratings.

 Our progress